TrellixVulnTeam/swahilipython_SCMU/Doc/library/pdb.rst

       (com) end
       (Pdb)

-   To remove all commands from a breakpoint, type ``commands`` and follow it immediately with ``end``; that is, give no commands.
+   To remove all commands kutoka a breakpoint, type ``commands`` and follow it immediately with ``end``; that is, give no commands.

    With no *bpnumber* argument, ``commands`` refers to the last breakpoint set.